gurkenlabs/litiengine-docs/basics/getting-started/get-litiengine.md

 </dependency>
 ```

-A basic example for a Maven based LITIengine project can be found [HERE](https://github.com/gurkenlabs/litiengine/tree/master/examples/hello-liti-maven).
+A basic example for a Maven based LITIENGINE project can be found [HERE](https://github.com/gurkenlabs/litiengine/tree/master/examples/hello-liti-maven).

 ### Manual Download